vingkan/SnaPy/README.md

 <b>n_gram: int, optional, default: 9</b><br>
 Size of each overlapping text shingle to break text into prior to hashing.
 Shingle size should be carefully selected dependant on avearge text length as too low a shingle size will yield false similarities, whereas too high a shingle size will fail to return similar documents.<br><br>
 <b>n_gram_type: str, optional, default: 'char'</b><br>
-Type of n gram to use for shingles, must be char to split text into character shingles or term to split text into overlapping sequences of words.<br><br>
+Type of n gram to use for shingles, must be 'char' to split text into character shingles or 'term' to split text into overlapping sequences of words.<br><br>
 <b>permutations: int, optional, default: 100</b><br>
 Number of hash values in each document signature.<br><br>
 <b>hash_bits: int, optional, default: 64</b><br>
 Hash value size, must be 32, 64 or 128 bit.<br><br>
 <b>method: str, optional, default: 'multi_hash'</b><br>
 Method to be used for minhash function, must be multi_hash or k_smallest_values.<br><br>
 <b>seed: int, optional, default: None</b><br>
-Seeds from which to generate random hash function.<br><br>
+Seed from which to generate random hash function, necessary for reproducibility or to allow updating of the LSH model with new minhash values later.<br><br>

 #### MinHash Properties
 <b>n_gram: int</b><br>